 They are both wonderful plants for tanks, but Dwarf Baby Tears is more delicate when talking about caring requirements.

 Benefits of Dwarf Baby Tears

 It is also known as the shrimp paradise.
 Every aquarist (including me) keeps Dwarf Baby Tear in every shrimp tank.
-It provides many environmental benefits starting with oxygenation, filtration, forage ground but also a great appearance.
+It provides many environmental benefits starting with oxygenation, filtration, and forage ground, but also a great appearance.

-Through all the benefits that Dwarf Baby Tears has, a vital one is oxygenation of the water tank.
-Despite the oxygen that provides, it also creates the pearling phenomena, which is the production of the small oxygen bubbles by making an amazing show.
+Of all the benefits that Dwarf Baby Tears has, a vital one is the oxygenation of the water tank.
+Despite the oxygen that it provides, it also creates the pearling phenomenon, which is the production of small oxygen bubbles by making an amazing show.

 It has a great role in both chemical and biological filtration.
 They absorb nitrates and keep stable conditions in the tank.
 Nitrates in large quantities are toxic for shrimp and fish, which makes this plant’s benefit vital.